nategri/c_matoduino/README.md

 This should still be considered beta software.

-Arduino pin assignments can be configured in `pin_config.h`.
-Note that all motor pins are PWM capable, with the same carrier frequency.

-The C. Elegans 'chemotaxis' (food sensing) neurons are stimulated by default, while the 'nose touch' response neurons are stimulated when the robot senses an obstacle at a distance of 50 cm or less.

-Nematoduino is covered under the GNU Public License v2.
+CMatoduino is covered under the GNU Public License v2.